COVID-19: Get your family into good health

 JPCHC has a COVID-19 Safety Protocol that has been in place since the beginning of the pandemic.
 At present, we are continuing enhanced cleaning efforts and:

-• Vaccination and masking are required for our staff and providers.
+• When the COVID-19 pandemic surges, masks are required for our staff and providers.

-• All patients must wear a mask upon entry to our clinics at this time.
+• Patients with respiratory symptoms are expected to wear a mask when they enter our clinics.
 (If you do not come with a mask, one will be provided.)

 • Telehealth visits are also available.